cometchat/chat-sdk-ios/README.md

 ### Note:

-CometChatPro SDK supports installation through Cocoapods only and as have migrated to xcframeworks we support versions Xcode 11.4 and greater.
+CometChatPro SDK supports installation through Cocoapods only and have migrated to xcframeworks we support versions Xcode 11.4 and greater.